moulika12k/AtliQ-Sales-Analytics/README.md

 # AtliQ-Hardware-Sales-Analytics
-This repository contains three Excel-based data analysis projects using real-time data from a hardware startup, AtliQ Hardwares.
+This repository contains three Excel-based data analysis projects using data from AtliQ Hardwares.
 The project explores a wide range of Excel features and builds strong foundational skills in:
 + Conditional Formatting
 + Power Pivot
 + Power Query